-The administrative act by the governing Validation Program (e.g., CMVP, CAVP, NPIVP, etc.) of determining conformance of an implementation to specified standards and requirements (e.g., FIPS 140-2 or successor, FIPS 201-2 or successor) based on the review and acceptance of the test results from the accredited laboratories.
+The administrative act by the governing Validation Program (e.g., CMVP, CAVP, NPIVP, etc.) of determining conformance of an implementation to specified standards and requirements (e.g., applicable version of FIPS 140, FIPS 201-2 or successor) based on the review and acceptance of the test results from the accredited laboratories.